chatbx-eu/hugo_chatbx.eu/README.md

 	* Don't forget to add the leading language code with a leading slash to the URL, e.g. `/de/somedir/somepage`

 ## Build
-...

-**Development Builds:**

-Maybe you want to change the publish target directory.
-Currently the `config.toml` is optimized for building the website on our root server.

-Hugo version which is used:

-`Hugo Static Site Generator v0.54.0/extended linux/amd64 BuildDate: 2019-06-04T19:16:36Z`

-Test site with
+Run `hugo` to build to `public/` or `hugo server` to host directly.
+Add the `--minify` option to minify the generated HTML.

+To deploy to `/var/www/` (used for our root server) use `hugo --environment server`; see also `update-deploy.sh`.

+Our root server uses the following Hugo version:
 ```
-hugo server
+Hugo Static Site Generator v0.54.0/extended linux/amd64 BuildDate: 2019-06-04T19:16:36Z
 ```

-...